gdmarmerola/gdmarmerola.github.io/_posts/2017-11-21-ts-for-bernoulli-bandit.md

 ### Arm selection over time

 Let us take a look at the rates of arm selection over time.
-The plot below shows arm selection selection for each round across 1000 simulations.
+The plot below shows arm selection rates for each round averaged across 1000 simulations.
 Thompson Sampling shows quick convergence to the optimal bandit, and also more stability across simulations.

 ![arm selection_over_time]({{ "assets/img/ts_for_mab/arm-selection.png" | absolute_url }})